PHPMailer/PHPMailer/README.md

 - Probably the world's most popular code for sending email from PHP!
 - Used by many open-source projects: Drupal, SugarCRM, Yii, Joomla! and many more
 - Integrated SMTP support - send without a local mail server
-- Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
+- send emails with multiple TOs, CCs, BCCs and REPLY-TOs
 - Multipart/alternative emails for mail clients that do not read HTML email
 - Support for 8bit, base64, binary, and quoted-printable encoding
 - SMTP authentication with LOGIN, PLAIN, NTLM and CRAM-MD5 mechanisms